imdadul2005/ipstorRestApi/README.md

 2. Maven

 # How to use it ?
-Below paraments needs to be send when running it from maven,
+Below parameters need to be send when running it from maven,
 1. server
 2. username [if different from default user]
 3. password [if different from default passsword]